Item # AAS0203

 I wear this jacket when exerting myself at or near training pace, and layer it over an Assos baselayer and either an Assos jersey or soft shell.
 Size-wise, it's complicated.
 I wear an extra-small in baselayers/jerseys, but I had to go all the way up to a medium on the SturmPrinz for it to fit properly over my (small) Bonka.Cento jacket.
 I wore the jacket in a size small for an entire month, but it was just a little too tight. (un)Fortunately, I crashed and ruined the jacket, but on the bright side it gave me the chance to get a new one in size medium.
 Note that I credit the jacket for saving me from the rug-burn type injuries you get in place of road rash when you're completely covered, but I wouldn't recommend that you test this yourself.

 On the subject of how well this keeps you dry: Assos rates this jacket as a 4/5 on the waterproof scale.
 By way of comparison, the SturmPrinz is not as waterproof as my Showers Pass Refuge jacket, which is basically a garbage bag with vent holes, but then it does breathe much better.
-It sheds water better than my Craft Bike Tech jacket, and has better breathability/temperature regulation.
+It sheds water better than my Craft Bike Tech jacket or my Castelli Perfetto (note to self, stop buying jackets, you have too many), and has better breathability/temperature regulation.
 I have experienced no leakage along the seams and, while the zipper does get caught on the flap occasionally, it doesn't leak.
 I find that after 1-2 hours in heavy rain, I'm still 'dry' (damp from sweat, not rain).
 After that, the jacket saturates and I start to get wet -- but I *NEVER* feel wet.
 I only notice it when, at the end of a day in the rain, I strip off the jacket to find my soft layer is damp.

 Temperature regulation is spectacular and if the zipper were a bit better, I would rate this five stars.
 I can hardly tell that I'm wearing it as far as overheating goes and I have yet to unzip during rides it once I've put it on.
 It packs reasonably well and fits into a jersey or jacket pocket.
 One really nice feature is that the pocket flaps line up perfectly with the pockets on Assos jerseys.